wagle1996/Bedrock_detection/README.md

+# This code is forked from the tensorflow/models.

-# This is the code for Bed rock Detection which I did for my Machine learning class.
+This is the code for Bed rock Detection which I did for my Machine learning class.
 I have modified the Tensorflow object detection APi for applying for my dataset.

 Required Modules for running:
 1. tensorflow-gpu==1.15